 An online facility to develop and manage high-quality Theories of Change, and to make social value creation the standard.

-Project members of the Online Theory of Change developed an online prototype facility for social organizations, programs and projects to develop and manage high-quality Theories of Change, in cooperation with CDI Wageningen University.
+Project members of the Online Theory of Change developed an online facility for developing and managing high-quality Theories of Change.
 A consortium was formed with organisations interested to get this off the ground.
-Under their guidance this prototype is now being developed into a minimal viable product.
+The tool is currently being tested in the field.
 If you’re interested to join or support this initiatives, we would be happy to provide you with more information.

-The online facility helps organisations, programmes and projects;
+The online facility helps organisations, programmes and projects with a social mission;

 The MFSII evaluation confirms the unrealized potential: The potential of ToC as tool for collective reflection, learning and adaptation is enormous.